 More War Leaders on Trial

-On July 18, 2008, Serbian police announced that they had captured Radovan Karadžić, the former leader of the Bosnian Serb state who is considered one of the worst culprits in the brutal ethnic cleansing during the war.
+On July 18, 2008, Serbian police announced that they had captured Radovan Karadžić, the former leader of the Bosnian Serb state who is considered one of the worst culprits in the brutal ethnic cleansing.

-Karadžić, who went into hiding shortly after the war (in 1996), had been living for part of that time in a residential neighborhood of Belgrade, posing as an alternative-medicine healer named Dr. Dragan David Dabić.
+Karadžić, who went into hiding shortly after the war, had been living for part of that time in a residential neighborhood of Belgrade, posing as an alternative-medicine healer named Dr. Dragan David Dabić.
 (Karadžić had previously received training as a psychiatrist.)
-This expert on what he called “Human Quantum Energy” had his own website and even presented at conferences.
+This expert on what he called "Human Quantum Energy" had his own website and even presented at conferences.

-In May of 2011, the last “most wanted” criminal of the conflict — Karadžić's military leader, General Ratko Mladić — was found and arrested.
+In May 2011, the last "most wanted" criminal of the conflict — Karadžić's military leader, General Ratko Mladić — was found and arrested.
 In 2017, Mladić was convicted as responsible for both the Siege of Sarajevo and the Srebrenica massacre, and sentenced to life in prison.

 Montenegro and Kosovo: Europe's Newest Nations

 After the departures of Croatia, Slovenia, Bosnia-Herzegovina, and Macedonia (which peacefully seceded in 1991 and is now called North Macedonia), by the late 1990s only two of the original six republics of Yugoslavia remained united: Serbia (which still included the provinces of Kosovo and Vojvodina) and Montenegro.
 But in 2003, Montenegro began a gradual secession process that ended when it peacefully tiptoed its way to independence in 2006.